Varun487/NandToTetrisCourse/README.md

-## NandToTetrisCourse
+## Build a Modern Computer from First Principles: From Nand to Tetris Course

-This repo has all the files pertaining to the course `From Nand To Tertris part 1` from coursera:
+This repo has all the files pertaining to the course `Build a Modern Computer from First Principles: From Nand to Tetris` from coursera:

 Course Link: https://www.coursera.org/learn/build-a-computer